DanWatkins03/NeuralPrep-Showcase/README.md

 This repository is a portfolio showcase.

-The full source code is private as the platform is actively being developed and deployed as a live product.
+The full production codebase remains private while the product is actively developed.

-If you are interested in the technical implementation, feel free to reach out.
+I am happy to discuss:
+- architecture decisions
+- system design
+- product strategy

 ---